gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    support user messages larger than 2<sup>64</sup>-1 bytes.
 This is to allow implementation to assume that 64-bit length fields and offset pointers will be sufficient.

-   The SCTP-API defined in {{RFC6458}} results in an implementation limitation when it comes to support user message of arbitrary sizes.
-That API does not allow changing the SCTP AUTH key used for protecting the sending of a particular user message.
-Thus, user messages that will be transmitted over periods of time on the order or longer than the interval between rekeying can't be supported.
-Beyond delaying the completion of a rekeying until the message has been transmitted, the session can deadlock if the DTLS connection used to protect this long user message reaches the limit of number of bytes transmitted with a particular key.
-However, this is not an interoperability issue as it is the sender side's API that limits what can be sent and thus the sender implementation will have to address this issue.

    The security operations and reassembly process requires that the protected user message, i.e., with DTLS record overhead, is stored